2nd Edition

 Author invites comment.

-What follows here are three remembrances of the sinking of Chatham; the last of these has an important observation about Dorchester and launch of lifeboats after being torpedoed.
+What follows here are five remembrances of the sinking of Chatham; one of these has an important observation about Dorchester and launch of lifeboats after being torpedoed.
+Illustrations on web pages require extra vertical spacing.
+This may leave white space.
+Keep scrolling down to make sure you have seen all of these remembrances.

-Immediately following the pictured fragments brought home from the war by Neil Lindsay, is a comment from his son, Neill Lindsay.
+Immediately following are pictured fragments brought home from the war by Neil Lindsay, is a comment from his son, Neill Lindsay.
 Please keep scrolling down to continue this story.
-The pictured fragments create a lot of free vertical space and a reader might conclude that nothing follows.

 "My father (Neil Lindsay) always talked about this sinking (SS Chatham) as if it was a very personal thing because he got married 12/26/1941 and the next year his ship sank-he was with the Naval Armed Guard-he enlisted right after Pearl Harbor at Charleston; this sinking was on my mothers birthday which was August 27 and being newly married I guess he thought a lot about not being at home but he always said he prayed to God to please let him come home and we (his bride and himself) would attend the Baptist Church just one time because he was married at my mothers home in Fayetteville not in the (Baptist) Church because the Baptists in our area in the 1930's would not allow any one else that was not Baptist to take communion in the church-he was Presbyterian and he said he would not go to a Baptist Church.
 My mother was raised a Baptist -when he was in the water in the North Atlantic at that time he prayed to just get home and he would go to the Baptist Church with my mother for answering his prayers.